very-good-science/data-ethics-club/site/join_in/join_in.md

 Then as a group your discussion is about:
 1. What's something you all have in common?
 2. What's something that makes you all different?
-3. As a group what's the most heroic/villainous data ethics thing you could do?
+3. As a group, if you hypothetically had unlimited time and unlimited money, what would you do to try and put your Data Ethics knowledge into use for societal good?

 Then come back at the end and share!